natanbs/Jenkins-Terraform/README.md

 - Key-pairs
 - Network instances

-If you have cloned the git, have an AWS account and set the AWS credentials, yiu can instantly create new envs in AWS.
+With the cloned git, an AWS account with the AWS credentials set, the env can be instantly create in AWS.
 Managing a couple or a few such envs would be easy.
 What happens if you have tens of envs?
-What if you have more than one

 ### Jenkins: